nograx/ioBroker.zendure-solarflow/README.md

 - **Local MQTT** It's also possible to use the local only mode.
 Currently there is no known way for the new Solarflow devices to set the MQTT server directly on the device, so for these you have to use a DNS relay.

+- **manual IP** Local only mode without MQTT and using the zenSDK is also possible.
+The adapter then polls the device every 5 seconds.

 ### zenSDK Compatible Devices ✅

 These devices support the advanced zenSDK automation features with full **local** control over http: